 - 1 large pinch salt

-Separate all the cloves of garlic from but keep them in their little papery wrappers.
+- Separate all the cloves of garlic from the bulb but keep them in their little papery wrappers.

-Roast for another 10 mins or so (depending on your oven you might want to turn it up a bit to make sure you get those nice crunchy caramelised bits)
+- Roast for another 10 minutes or so (depending on your oven you might want to turn it up a bit to make sure you get those nice crunchy caramelised bits).

-Serve warm, with some sauces and maybe a salad.
-Also brilliant as a leftover for lunch (make extra!)
+- Serve warm, with some sauces and maybe a salad.
+Also brilliant as a leftover for lunch (so do make extra!).